gurayops/cimme/README.md

 # cimme

 ** It is not ready to be used right now.
-Consider only using it for testing it. **
+Consider using it only for testing. **

 Declarative, YAML formatted, immutable, container based CI/CD engine with Python and Docker